C.G.E. Mannerheim (1867–1951) charted the course of Finnish history and was voted greatest Finn of all time.

 Mannerheim did not retire.
 He remained a faithful soldier even though he privately deplored the emperor’s policies, which he regarded as unwise.
 Even when his own brother was exiled to Sweden, Mannerheim’s loyalty to the emperor remained unshaken.
 His relatives understood his position.

 It was only when the Bolshevik revolution of 1917 crushed the old order that Mannerheim realised his ties of loyalty to Russia had been cut.
 After the revolution he became a champion of the White Finnish cause.

 His loyalty towards his native land was now total and he always respected its democratic institutions even though he was hardly a true democrat by conviction.

 Mannerheim’s career in the service of two states is an intriguing story that excites curiosity.
-To Russians – as the director of the State Hermitage says in his foreword to the exhibition catalogue – Mannerheim is above all the cultivated young officer of the Chevalier Guards who stands by Nicholas II in the latter’s coronation procession.
+To Russians, Mannerheim is above all the cultivated young officer of the Chevalier Guards who stood by Nicholas II during coronation procession.

-In Finnish eyes Mannerheim stands tall as the elderly Marshal, the man of honour, the fatherly figure whose moral integrity and intelligence could always be trusted.
+In Finnish eyes Mannerheim stands tall as the elderly marshal, a man of honour and a fatherly figure whose moral integrity and intelligence could always be trusted.